Patrick5455/carepay-etl-task/README.md

 - Consumption of less spade given that we want to be efficient with use of resources
 - lastly, given that the end user are mostly analysts, parquet is a better choice compared to avro,
 - accoring to this [source](https://blog.clairvoyantsoft.com/big-data-file-formats-3fb659903271) PARQUET is much better for analytical querying i.e. reads and querying are much more efficient than writing.

-### Currently Known Bug
-- dataset_id already created on a service account throws some errors
-- to avoid this, modify the dataset_id in the constants.py file